-Graduates of Fordham work in a variety of sectors including the law office industry, the child welfare services industry, and the marketing, advertising, and media management industry.
+Graduates of Fordham go into the law office industry, the child welfare services industry, and the marketing, advertising, and media management industry, not to mention a variety of other lines of work.
 The most highly represented industry among alumni is the financial services industry.
-On the other end of the spectrum is the advertising agency industry, which attracts less than five percent of Fordham alumni.
-Those with a degree from Fordham make an average of approximately $63K.
+Very few Fordham grads go into the advertising agency industry; in fact, roughly one in twenty alumni enter this industry.
+Graduates of Fordham earn $63K on average.

 Benefits and Perks

 Though vacation and sick days are paid for some, these benefits are reported by the minority of graduates (one in three grads and one in seven survey participants, respectively).
 A large number of respondents save for retirement through a 401(k) plan.
 Health benefits extend to most former students, and a large number of graduates also receive dental coverage.
 Fordham University grads are also lucky enough to receive a casual working environment, life insurance, a company-subsidized cell phone, and 403(b).